All Episodes

 Well, it makes some people nervous because they tell me so.

-You know, you rush, and it's too much can happen here as you say, and it's way too soon here to be so confident of the outcome.
+And it's way too soon here to be so confident of the outcome.

 U.S. consumer sentiment worsens on economic jitters.

-And the media's blaming Europe for this.
+And the media is blaming Europe for this.

-The IMF is saying, you know, you guys, U.S., better get your uh better get your budget deficit in order or you're in that's just a call to raise the debt limit.
+The IMF is saying, you know, you guys, U.S., better get your budget deficit in order.

 There isn't any.

-There's no good uplifting news on the unemployment front or any of this, and that's just if there's nothing whatsoever that's that's happening in the country.
+There's no good uplifting news on the unemployment front or any of this.

-But the caveat is, and this is it's an open question.
+But the caveat is, and this is, it's an open question.

-How far along the line are we that a lot of Americans view the primary purpose of the federal government to equalize outcomes in life?
+How far along the line are we that a lot of Americans view the primary purpose of the federal government to equalize outcomes in life, not opportunity, but to equalize outcomes.

 How many times will we take a call from a liberal on this program and you will think, my God, how can somebody think this?

-More and more people think that capitalism is inherently flawed and immoral and are willing to let the United States lose superpower status in all areas because they got a chip on their shoulder, and they think the U.S. deserves a comeuppance, and we know we've got somebody in the White House who thinks that.
+Well, some people say it's ancient history, but there's more and more people, this is the caveat, more and more people think that capitalism is inherently flawed and immoral and are willing to let the United States lose superpower status in all areas because they got a chip on their shoulder and they think the U.S. deserves to come up and say, we know we've got somebody in the White House who thinks that.

-So for those of us who believe in the traditions and the institutions and the historical evidence of the founding of the country, there's a percentage of our population, as you well know, that thinks the purpose of the government is to get even with some people to basically to redistribute income, to equalize outcomes.
+So for those of us who believe in the traditions and the institutions and the historical evidence of the founding of the country, there's a percentage of our population, as you well know, that thinks the purpose of the government is to get even with some people, to basically redistribute income, to equalize outcomes.

 So that does remain the lone caveat to this slam dunk.